TELOS-syslab/MerlinOSDI26AE/README.md

 `scripts/plot/precision.py`.

-Estimated cost for the optional rerun: high CPU load, recommend `>=128GB` RAM, and the same trace storage needed for the precision traces.
+Estimated cost for the optional rerun: high CPU load, recommend `>=128GB` RAM, and the same datasets storage needed for the precision dataset.

 The parameter-tracking build is created under `libCacheSim/_build2/`.
 Prepare the Twitter and FIU traces listed below, then run: